epanov1602/CommandRevSwerve/docs/Command_Driving_Aiming.md

 ## 1. Pre-requisites
-Does your robot already have a drivetrain with odometry? (tank or swerve)
+Does your robot already have a drivetrain with odometry? (tank or swerve) You can look at these templates, or simply fork your copy of them, right on GitHub (whey are public, with WPI license).

 * Swerve drivetrain example: https://www.youtube.com/watch?v=44iMiQXQH5U
 * Tank/Arcade drivetrain example: https://www.youtube.com/watch?v=DhYMjLz0ync